ktvsabhiram/Getting-Cleaning-Project/README.md

 The code is written to filter the data and dervie the required parameters as outlined in project instructions.

 Pre-requisite to or before executing the code:

 1. This code is developed in Rstudio Version 0.98.1103

+2. The script assumes that the required data is already downloaded and available.
+There is no exclusive check coded to ensure that the data exists or not.

-2. The folders containing the data downloaded for the project should not be renamed.
+3. The folders containing the data downloaded for the project should not be renamed.

-3. Place the run_analysis.R script and the folder having data to processed in your working directory
+4. Place the run_analysis.R script and the folder having data to processed in your working directory

 Below procedure indicate how the code works: